|

 Click here to listen to (or download) the 1936 Wagner Tannhäuser - Act 3 Prelude

-Click here to listen to (or download) the 1936 Brahms Symphony no 1 in c minor, movement 1
+Click here to listen to (or download) the 1936 Danse macabre

-Click here to listen to (or download) the 1936 Brahms Symphony no 1 in c minor, movement 2
+Click here to listen to (or download) the 1936 Sibelius - Valse Triste

 1936 - Autumn Recording Sessions of Stokowski and the Philadelphia Orchestra

-Following the National Tour in April and May, 1936 Stokowski and the Philadelphia Orchestra, returned to recording over two sessions on November 15 and November 28, 1936.
+Following the Philadelphia Orchestra's National Tour in April and May, 1936 and following the beginning of the Autumn concert series, Stokowski and the Philadelphia Orchestra returned to recording over two sessions on 15 November and 28 November 1936.
 Again, these two days of recording were highly productive.
-A new recording of the Liszt Hungarian Rhapsody no 2 was followed by a re-recording of the Stokowski orchestration of the Bach Passacaglia and Fugue in c minor (which he had previously recorded in 1929).
-Other Stokowski orchestrations recorded that day were the Sarabande from Bach Violin Partita no 1, and of a Tchaikovsky song 'Solitude', and a three disk recording of Stokowski's arrangement of music from Mussorgsky's Boris Godunov.
-That was all on November 15, 1936 !
+A new recording of the Liszt Hungarian Rhapsody no 2 was followed by a re-recording of the Stokowski transcription of the Bach Passacaglia and Fugue in c minor (which he had previously recorded in 1929).
+Other Stokowski transcriptions recorded that day were the Sarabande from the Bach Violin Partita no 1, and of a Tchaikovsky song "Solitude", and a three disk recording of Stokowski's transcription of music from Mussorgsky's Boris Godunov.
+All that was recorded 15 November 1936 !

-Then, on Saturday, November 28, 1936, Stokowski and the Philadelphians recorded four more works.
+Then, on Saturday, 28 November 1936, Stokowski and the Philadelphians recorded four more works.
 There were two major Wagner excerpts from Parsifal: the Act 1 Prelude and the Good Friday Spell music from Act 3, both included in a Victor Musical Masterpiece album M-421.
-This was followed by two Bach-Stokowski transcriptions, of an aria from the St. Matthew Passion, and of the chorale prelude BWV 487.
+This was followed by two Bach-Stokowski transcriptions, of an aria from the St. Matthew Passion, and of the Bach arrangement: an Aria BWV 487.

 In both his 1920 and 1926 recordings, Stokowski delivered an interpretation of this orchestral show-piece significantly different from other leading conductors.
 The opening theme is played very slowly by Stokowski, followed by a rapid reading of the second theme, nearly to the extreme of playing.
 What seems to me as a 'mannered' Stokowski interpretation of the Liszt Hungarian Rhapsody becomes nearly a caricature of itself in this 1936 performance.
 Each phrase seems tailored for maximum drama and effect, but (it seems to me) more to feature Stokowski than to feature the music.
 The total effect is somewhat like the more extreme excesses of Mengelberg's 'interpretations', where an episode-by-episode performance style is imposed on the music in a way which seems extrinsic to the score.
 The orchestration of this piece (originally for piano, and number 4 of the 19 Rhapsodies - traditionally numbered 2 in its orchestral setting) seems to be a Stokowski adaptation of the orchestrations by Franz Doppler and Karl Müller-Berghaus.